 - Mariano Rodriguez, CEO, LawRank

-Different types of content will require a different approach when it comes to the amount of information you will need to provide to be considered relevant.
+Different types of content will require a different approach when it comes to the amount of information (aka how many words) you will need to be considered relevant.
 And, simply by its nature, the more information you provide, the longer the word count will become.

 Word count is just one element that helps the crawler to identify how in-depth the content is.
 Google would rather have 1000 words of quality information than 5,000 words of fluff.
 Instead, focus on the purpose of the content.
 Meet the user's needs instead of worrying about word count.